This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pattern Paper and Grid Ruler

-- Keep materials steady with non-slip rulers for cutting accuracy.
+- Use non-slip rulers with clear markings for cutting accuracy

 French Curve and Measuring Tape